ebmdatalab/openprescribing/README.md

     npm run build-css

 Updating the data
 -----------------

 You may need to add data for new months.
-To do this, active your virtualenv, then import the chemicals and practices:
+To do this, active your virtualenv, then import the practices:

     workon openprescribing
     python manage.py import_hscic_practices --practice_file data/raw_data/[ADDR FILE].CSV -v 2